epage/epage.github.io/blog/blog/redefining-failure.md

 Similarly, if your `Fail` has no `cause`, then it will be the `root_cause`.

 I can understand the need for functions that behave like these but not with names that imply they won't include your current `Fail`.
+Granted, I personally would find `causes` not returning the top `Fail` more convinient.

+Suggestion:
+- Either find new names or change the behavior of the functions to avoid surprising developers.

 # Addendum